e2b-dev/E2B/DEV.md

 - Starting user's dockers on our infra during build could be INSECURE (https://blog.gitguardian.com/how-to-improve-your-docker-containers-security-cheat-sheet/)
 - We need to remove the entrypoint and cmd from docker
 - start the fc vm more efficiently (not separate requests to the API, wait before last, etc.)
+- Run the env build parts in parallel (network + rootfs)

 ### FC
 - Improve generating of FC API client in the firecracker task driver